1414C/jiffy/README.md

 ### Why write in Go?

-* Go has a strong standard library, thereby keeping dependencies on public packages to a minimum
+* Go has a good standard library, thereby keeping dependencies on public packages to a minimum
 * Go offers concurrency via lightweight threads known as goroutines
   * no blocking in the i/o layer during compute intensive tasks
   * no lost callbacks or broken promises